apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 (<em>Appears on:</em><a href="#apps.kubeblocks.io/v1alpha1.ServiceRefVarSelector">ServiceRefVarSelector</a>)
 </p>
 <div>
-<p>ServiceRefVars defines the vars can be referenced from a ServiceRef.</p>
+<p>ServiceRefVars defines the vars that can be referenced from a ServiceRef.</p>
 </div>
 <table>
 <thead>